 During every school break, MOSI’s Science Camps bring STEAM education and its career paths alive through fun, hands-on, minds-on learning.
 Every year, hundreds of students from low-income families are able to dive deep into their interests or find new passions, thanks to need-based Science Camp scholarships.

 Kids learn the value of giving by naming and decorating a piggy bank donated by PNC Bank, then filling the bank with donations.
 The funds are used to send kids from low-income families to MOSI Science Camp -- while the young philanthropists celebrate the giving spirit with a fun-filled Children's Gala.

 Thank you to our extraordinary partners!
 Join these fantastic partners and sponsors as a key corporate supporter of MOSI and get company-wide benefits for every member of your team.
 Email us now and pledge your organization's support for science learning in our community!

 MOSI's core ideology shows our commitment to "making science real for people of all ages and backgrounds" and the NOYCE Foundation has honored us with a Bright Lights award for our efforts to reach low-income families.
-Some examples include Museums for All -- $3 admission to MOSI every day with an EBT card -- and outreach efforts like our Robot Roundup program, which brings real robots to fifteen Title I middle schools in Polk County for a day of fun, programming, and inspiration.
+Some examples include Museums for All -- $3 admission to MOSI every day with an EBT card -- and outreach efforts like our Robot Roundup program, which brings real robots to Title 1 schools in seven counties for a day of fun, programming, and inspiration.

 MOSI offers a free MOSI Membership to any school district employee in the state of Florida, serving 30,000 educators within easy driving distance.
 Our professional development training for classroom educators builds their STEAM teaching skills.
 For homeschool families, MOSI offers low-cost Memberships plus math and science labs for students.
 And our Educator-in-Training camp lets middle and high school students explore a career in teaching.